-Pedestrian Accident Lawyer in Texas
+Pedestrian Accident Lawyer in Dallas, Amarillo, and Abilene, Texas

 When you’re walking legally around roadways or in parking lots, drivers have a duty to avoid hitting you.
-After all, their vehicles weigh thousands of pounds, and even at slow speeds, they can cause you serious injury.
+After all, their vehicles weigh thousands of pounds, and even at slow speeds, they can cause serious injury.

 At the same time, pedestrians have a duty to walk legally and pay attention to their surroundings.
 By crossing the street illegally, not paying attention to their surroundings, or engaging in other reckless behavior, they can cause both themselves and drivers to get seriously injured.